Published 2023-06-06.

 - The overall program needed to be flexible in how it could be used.

-- The resulting software must be easy to maintain.
+- The resulting software needed to be easy to maintain.

-- Development and deployment must rely on stable techology.
+- Development and deployment needed to rely on stable technology.

-I found an old Ruby gem generator, creategem
+I found an old Ruby and Rails gem generator, creategem

 ,